Bladder cancer tests

 At the hospital

 The specialist will ask about your medical history and symptoms.
-He or she will examine you.
-And you may have to give another urine sample.
-Your doctor will then arrange for you to have a cystoscopy.
+They will examine you.
+And you may need to give another urine sample.
+Your doctor will then arrange for you to have an examination of the inside of the bladder called a cystoscopy.

 This is the most important test for diagnosing bladder cancer.
-A thin tube with a light is put inside your bladder.
+The doctor puts a thin tube with a light on the end inside your bladder.
 The tube has fibre optic cables inside it.
 This lets the doctor see inside your bladder.
 You can have this with a local anaesthetic.

 You may have